-You need to have an interest in music and performance (but please note there is no requirement to read music as part of the course).
-You will need to be able to complete work independently, including practising your pieces and working on the individual units...
+You need to have an interest in listening to different styles of music, performance and composition.
+You will need to be able to complete work independently, including performance and composition skills.

 OPTIONAL SUBJECT - DRAMA

 Subject Drama Exam Board Eduqas

 Examination 40% Practical 40% + 20%

-Teachers/Mentors Mr Schwarz
+Teachers/Mentors Mr Schwarz .676 2676